Herbicide Injury to Garden Plants

 Management of Edible Plants with Herbicide Injury

-Whether a crop is safe to eat after accidental exposure to a chemical depends on many factors, including the product used, active ingredient(s), concentration, mode of action, and many others.
-The safest course of action is not to consume any part of a plant exposed to a known or unknown herbicide and to remove and replace the plantsFor perennial edible plants, like fruit trees, fruit should not be consumed as long as the herbicide is present in the soil or surrounding environment.
+For perennial edible plants, like fruit trees, fruit should not be consumed as long as the herbicide is present in the soil or the surrounding environment.
 Once the herbicide is gone from the environment, the length of time before you can consume the crop varies depending on the product and growing conditions.
 It is typically at least one growing season.
 Check the product label or website for the pre-harvest interval and/or the time the product is persistent in the soil to know how long you must wait before harvest.

 Even if you know the product used, the label will not typically provide safety information for fruits and vegetables since they are not intended for use on these plants.

 Depending on the time of year and contamination source, replanting the crop may be possible.
-Some vegetables will not be able to be replaced and have enough time to mature and harvest.
+Some vegetables will not be able to be replaced and have enough time to mature and be harvested.
 However, there may still be some alternative crops you can replant.
 This article can help you determine if and what you can replant: Vegetable Planting and Harvesting Times.

 Count the number of days from the anticipated replanting date to your average first frost date.
 Locate the days to maturity printed on the label or seed packet.
 As long as the days to maturity are fewer than the days left until frost, it’s worth attempting to replant.